JazzMaster/LazGFX/README.md

     DO NOT attempt to rewrite this main unit core routines, they are modelled after SDLv2.
     I am aware of the "Surface is really a Texture" code tweaks that have not been fully implemented yet.

-    If you want v1 instead, then FORK this!! (maybe we can merge it back later as an IFDDEF) -I hear HedgeWars uses v1 if you are code inclined to wade thru the sources.
+    If you want v1 instead, then FORK ME- and get to work!! (maybe we can merge it back later as an IFDDEF) -I hear HedgeWars uses v1 if you are code inclined to wade thru the sources.

     Surface routines and PageFlipping are SDLv1, not v2.
     My focus is version 2.

 Current critical BUGS: